dbcli/pgcli/README.rst

 - Runs on all Python versions from 2.6 up to 3.4.
 - Works well with Unicode double width characters.
 (Chinese input.)
 - Selecting text for copy/paste.
 (Both Emacs and Vi style.)
+- Mouse support for cursor positioning and scrolling.
+- Auto suggestions.
+(Like `fish shell <http://fishshell.com/>`_.)
 - Multiple input buffers.
 - No global state.
 - Lightweight, the only dependencies are Pygments, six and wcwidth.